What's Hot in the Microbial Sciences

 Overall, this study provided insight into the origin, composition, assembly and transmission of the seed-microbiota.
 Developing a more robust understanding of how these factors impact seed phenotype and vitality will inform possible avenues for seed microbiome manipulation to increase crop productivity and sustainability.

-Marie Simonin, Ph.D., one of the authors of this mBio study will be speaking about plant microbiota engineering at ASM Microbe 2023 in the session titled, “Microbiome Management in a Changing World."
+Marie Simonin, Ph.D., one of the authors of this mBio study, discussed plant microbiota engineering at ASM Microbe 2023 in the session titled “Microbiome Management in a Changing World."

 In This Issue: